Jimmy Van Heusen

 James Van Heusen (born Edward Chester Babcock; January 26, 1913 – February 6, 1990) was an American composer.
-He wrote songs for films, television and theater, and won an Emmy and four Academy Awards for Best Original Song.
+He wrote songs for films, television, and theater, and won an Emmy and four Academy Awards for Best Original Song.
+Many of his compositions later went on to become jazz standards.

 Life and career

-Born in Syracuse, New York, Van Heusen began writing music while at high school.
-He renamed himself at age 16, after the shirt makers Phillips-Van Heusen, to use as his on-air name during local shows.
+Born in Syracuse, New York, Edward Chester Babcock began writing music while in high school.
+He renamed himself to Jimmy Van Heusen at age 16, after the shirt makers Phillips-Van Heusen, to use as his on-air name during local shows.
 His close friends called him "Chet".
-Jimmy was raised Methodist.
+Van Heusen was raised Methodist.

 Studying at Cazenovia Seminary and Syracuse University, he became friends with Jerry Arlen, the younger brother of Harold Arlen.
 With the elder Arlen's help, Van Heusen wrote songs for the Cotton Club revue, including "Harlem Hospitality".
 He then became a staff pianist for some of the Tin Pan Alley publishers, and wrote "It's the Dreamer in Me" (1938) with lyrics by Jimmy Dorsey.
 Collaborating with lyricist Eddie DeLange, on songs such as "Heaven Can Wait", "So Help Me", and "Darn That Dream", his work became more prolific, writing over 60 songs in 1940 alone.
 It was in 1940 that he teamed up with the lyricist Johnny Burke.
 Burke and Van Heusen moved to Hollywood and wrote for stage musicals and films throughout the 1940s and early 1950s, winning an Academy Award for Best Original Song for "Swinging on a Star" (1944).
-Their songs were also featured in many Bing Crosby films including some of the Road films and A Connecticut Yankee in King Arthur's Court (1949).
+Their songs were featured in many Bing Crosby films of the era, including some of the Road installments and A Connecticut Yankee in King Arthur's Court (1949).